Step 7. Configure Repository Settings

-- In the Repositories list, select a standard backup repository to which you want to configure access and click Edit.
+- In the Repositories list, select the necessary repository and click Edit.

-- From the Use the following gateway server for the Internet access drop-down list, select a gateway server that will be used to access the repository.
+- From the Use the following gateway server for the Internet access drop-down list, select a gateway server that will be used to provide access to the repository.

-- If data in the standard backup repository is encrypted, select the Use the following password for encrypted backups check box.
-From the drop-down list, select the password that must be used to decrypt the data.
-In this case, Veeam Backup & Replication will automatically decrypt backup files stored in this repository.
+- If data in the repository is encrypted using a password, select the Use the following password for encrypted backups check box.
+From the drop-down list, select the password that is used to encrypt data.
+Veeam Backup & Replication will use the specified password to decrypt backup files stored in this repository.

-After you finish working with the wizard, the standard backup repositories will be displayed on the Backup Infrastructure view, under the External Repositories node.
+After you finish working with the wizard, all the added repositories will be displayed on the Backup Infrastructure view, under the External Repositories node.